Novo Selo Municipality: History

 The fertile soil, mild temperate climate and abundance of water and forest have offered favourable conditions for food and settlement of people since the ancient times.
 According to the historic evidence, it is believed that ever since the 5th century B.C. this region was inhabited by the Tracian (Peon) Tribes, and from their name, the region itself was called Paeonia.
 During these centuries, at the south of Peonia, the ancient Macedonian country was founded and started the expansion to the north.
 This country flourished during the reign of Philip and Alexander the Great.

-In the period from the 5th to 7th centuries, the region was inhabited by the Macedonian Slavs from the Strumjani Tribe.
+In the period from the 5th to 7th centuries, the region was inhabited by the Slavs from the Strumjani Tribe.
 They were frequently attacked by other aggressor tribes, and as a result of the continuous attacks, Novo Selo was often forced to change its location.
 The first name of the settlement that can be found is “Volčji Dol,” after which the name “Selište” followed.
 It was named Yeniköy during Ottoman rule.

 Towards the end of the 17th century and the beginning of the 18th century, during the period when the Ottoman Empire began to weaken, there was another movement to the location where Yeniköy ("New Village" for Turkish) is situated today.
 During the reign of the Ottoman Empire, Manus Georgiev Turnovski and Ivan Iliev Ajdinski were famous leaders from Novo Selo.

 On 6 April 1941, at the time of the Second World War, Novo Selo was conquered by the German Army.
 According to the agreement of alliance that Germany had with Bulgaria, Novo Selo was under the occupation of the Bulgarian Army.
-The Macedonian people, including the people who lived in the settlements surrounding Novo Selo, unsatisfied with the occupation by the Fascist counties, initiated war activities against them.

 During the February Expedition, the partisan troops, led by Mihajlo Apostoloski, crossed the Ograzden Mountain, collided with the German Army in the “Kitka” locality, and succeeded in breaking through the enclosure.
 Then they proceeded through the village of Novo Konjarevo and the Belasica Mountain.
 On 10 September 1944 the Bulgarian Army left Novo Selo.